Shooting in Sweden leaves one teenager dead and three injured today.

 Passed Away – Dead – Died – Cause of Death News.

-A shooting in Stockholm resulted in the death of a 15-year-old boy and injuries to three others, according to police.
-The motive for the shooting has not yet been determined.
-The incident occurred near a square in southern Stockholm, with police responding to reports of gunfire in the early evening.
-Two individuals were found with gunshot wounds at the scene, while two others were located nearby.
-The teenage victim later died from his injuries, while the other three injured individuals were taken to hospital.
-Two men were arrested following a car chase south of Stockholm approximately an hour after the shooting.
-The police have launched an investigation into murder and attempted murder.
-Two separate shootings in the wider Stockholm region injured three more people the following day.
+According to police, a shooting in southern Stockholm on Saturday resulted in the death of a 15-year-old boy and the injury of three others.
+The motive for the shooting remains unknown.
+Police arrived at the scene after receiving reports of gunshots near a square and found two people injured there, with two more injured nearby.
+The teenager later died from his wounds, while the others were taken to hospital.
+In a statement, police noted that a 15-year-old boy, a man, and a woman aged between 45 and 65 were injured.
+Following a car chase south of Stockholm, two men were arrested approximately an hour after the shooting.
+Police have launched an investigation into the incident, which they classify as murder and attempted murder.
+In recent years, Sweden has experienced a surge in shootings and bombings as gangs engage in drug-related violence, with 391 shootings recorded in 2022, 62 of which were fatal.

 - Gun violence in Sweden